 Cataloguing in Publication refers to the catalogue entry printed in publications, which librarians would manually reproduce in their card catalogues.
 Since libraries now share catalogue records online, they no longer need to be printed in publications.

 - We adjusted the application form to provide a simpler experience for publishers.

 - Applications are now processed instantly, eliminating the old ten day timeframe.
 Once you receive your email confirmation, the process is complete.
 You can see your prepublication catalogue record on Trove, the national discovery service, within 48 hours

 - Publishers are now able to select their own subjects from a short list

 - A cataloguing statement has replaced CiP entries for publishers to print in their books:

 What is the same?

-- The Prepublication Data Service will still be free
+- The Prepublication Data Service is free

-- National Library staff will still upgrade your book's prepublication record to a full catalogue record once the legal deposit copy of your book has been processed.
+- National Library staff upgrade your book's prepublication record to a full catalogue record once the legal deposit copy of your book has been processed.
 This catalogue record is discoverable on the Library's public catalogue and Trove

 - National Library staff are available to assist with your enquiries

 I have more questions – who should I contact?